squid-cache/squid-cache.github.io/SquidFaq/InstallingSquid.rst

 {{{
 sq:3:respawn:/usr/local/squid/sbin/squid.sh < /dev/null >> /tmp/squid.log 2>&1
 }}}
+## AYJ: is the respawn still relevant with auto-restart?

 We recommend using a ''squid.sh'' shell script, but you could instead call Squid directly with the -N option and other options you may require.
-A sameple ''squid.sh'' script is shown below:
+A sample ''squid.sh'' script is shown below:
 {{{
 #!/bin/sh
 C=/usr/local/squid